 Meet the physical needs of people.

-#3 – Make it easy for people to plan their visit
+3. Make it easy for guests to plan a visit to your church.

 As I mentioned above, people in your community are searching for a church online.
 Not only is it a good idea to provide basic information on your website, but many churches today have found success in promoting a “Plan Your Visit” option online for visitors.

 Here’s how it works: